llvm/llvm-project/llvm/docs/Mdl/MachineDescriptionNotes.md

 In short, there are architectural cases that cannot be modeled precisely, and there are cases where we simply need a heuristic.
 We provide the hooks necessary for a compiler to provide the heuristic based on the existing model.

 Note: there is a philosophical question of whether we should provide best case or worst case latencies when the forwarding cannot be statically predicted.
 Generally, we believe that worst case latencies are better than best case latencies, simply because too-short latencies can produce code which occasionally (or always) stalls.
-On the other hand, overestimating the latency produces schedules where a pair of dependent instructions _tend _to be scheduled far enough apart to avoid stalls.
+On the other hand, overestimating the latency produces schedules where a pair of dependent instructions _tend_ to be scheduled far enough apart to avoid stalls.
 In effect, schedulers will separate instructions by the requested latency only when there’s other useful work to do.
-Otherwise, there’s no reason to separate them - the stall is inevitable.
+Otherwise, there’s no reason to separate them - the stall is inevitable (or otherwise managed in the reorder buffer).

 ### **Functional Unit Template Definitions**